bitovi/academy/src/react-native/06-building-custom-components/building-custom-components.md

 ## Next steps

-Next we will learn about debugging by using React Devtools [react-native/debugging-devtools].
+Next we will learn about debugging by using [React Devtools](./debugging-devtools.html).